khumph/thesis/thesis-strategy.md

+> Biernot and Moodie (2010) discuss methods for selecting tailoring variables in randomized settings, comparing two selection methods (reducts-- a variable selection tool from computer sciences, and the S-score criterion proposed by Gunter Zhu, & Murphy, 2011).
+Still, additional research effort should be directed towards developing and exploring methods for the selection of tailoring variables

+Biernot P, Moodie EM.
+A comparison of variable selection approaches for dynamic treatment regimes.
+The International Journal of Biostatistics.
+2010; 6(1) Article 6.

+Gunter L, Zhu J, Murphy SA.
+Variable selection for qualitative interactions.
+Statistical Methodology.
+2011; 8:42–55.
+[PubMed: 21179592]

+weight tumor mass more?
+simple rule: give max dose as long as tumor mass > 0 and toxicity < 2 give weighted average otherwise

+#### problems
+new survival is max at 0.5 even when tumor mass is zero There isn't really a much better solution than constant doses - Best doesn't do very well (probably due to balances overall)
+  - make tumor mass, toxicity functions nonlinear in dose

 #### goals: generalize CRT to more covariates, more models
 - [ ] add noise covariates (don't interact with treatment), method should remove them
 - [ ] add variables that interact with treatment, method should include them: be able to identify subgroups that respond better